 See details on registration page.

-Centers of Excellence Lymphatic Summit 2021: The Continuum from Evolving Research to State-of-the-Art Lymphatic Management will be presented online in its entirety on November 12 & 13, 2021.
+Centers of Excellence Lymphatic Summit 2021: The Continuum from Evolving Research to State-of-the-Art Lymphatic Management will be presented online in its entirety on November 12 & 13, 2021 (Friday 8am-2pm PST, and Saturday 8am-1pm PST).
+Replays will be available after the conference until 11/27/21.
 The rapidly evolving world of lymphatic research is already creating a substantial impact upon the practice of lymphatic medicine.
 This year’s state-of-the-art lymphatic medicine summit conference will highlight the interface between the investigative process and the optimal current management of lymphatic patients.
 Evolving concepts and unanswered questions will be emphasized.